BozhidarShopov/JavaScript-Pattern-Drawing-Project/README.md

 📜 Attribution
 Initial Code Framework:
 The main structure and functionality, including the menu system and user input handling, were provided by Mario Zahariev, my lecturer at Softuni.

-✅ My Contribution:
-I implemented the logic for drawing the patterns in the sections marked with // TODO.
-I implemented the logic for adding an option for the user to choose a symbol from which the shapes are displayed.

 🤝 Contributing
 This project is intended as a learning exercise.
 However, if you'd like to contribute by improving the code or adding new patterns, feel free to fork the repository and submit a pull request.